Duncan Grant: Career in art

 Grant is best known for his painting style, which developed in the wake of French post-impressionist exhibitions mounted in London in 1910.
 He often worked with, and was influenced by, another member of the group, art critic and artist Roger Fry.
 As well as painting landscapes and portraits, Fry designed textiles and ceramics.

 After Fry founded the Omega Workshops in 1913, Grant became co-director with Vanessa Bell, who was then involved with Fry.
+Grant had been living just a few doors down from the Omega Workshop at 21 Fitzroy Square which, in 1912 he left and recommended it to another friend of the artist group, Derwent Lees, teacher at the Slade.
 Although Grant had always been actively homosexual, a relationship with Vanessa blossomed, which was both creative and personal, and he eventually moved in with her and her two sons by her husband Clive Bell.
 In 1916, in support of his application for recognition as a conscientious objector, Grant joined his new lover, David Garnett, in setting up as fruit farmers in Suffolk.
 Both their applications were initially unsuccessful, but eventually the Central Tribunal agreed to recognise them on condition of their finding more appropriate premises.
 Vanessa Bell found the house named Charleston near Firle in Sussex.
 Relationships with Clive Bell remained amicable, and Bell stayed with them for long periods fairly often – sometimes accompanied by his own mistress, Mary Hutchinson.

+Between 1932 and 1934 Grant and Bell created the 50-piece Famous Women Dinner Service at Charleston, commissioned by the art historian and museum director Kenneth Clark.

-In 1935 Grant was selected along with nearly 30 other prominent British artists of the day to provide works of art for the RMS Queen Mary then being built in Scotland.
+In 1935, Grant was selected along with nearly 30 other prominent British artists of the day to provide works of art for the RMS Queen Mary then being built in Scotland.
 Grant was commissioned to provide paintings and fabrics for the first class Main Lounge.
 In early 1936, after his work was installed in the Lounge, directors from the Cunard Line made a walk-through inspection of the ship.
 When they saw what Grant had created, they immediately rejected his works and ordered it removed.

 Grant is quoted in the book The Mary: The Inevitable Ship, by Potter and Frost, as saying: